sterner-stuff/package-peak-docs/docs/README.md

 ---
 lang: en-US
 title: Package Page Docs
-description: Documentation for Package Peak, a package manager for Envato.
+description: Documentation for Package Peak, a package manager for ThemeForest and CodeCanyon.
 ---

 # Package Peak